HeatherRemacle/exchangelabops/plays/play7.md

 Ensure that annual funding plans are in place to account for any and all changes, including product retirement and product replacement.

 ### Step 1: Maintain a Happy User
--	Review your products goals and assumptions
+-	Review your product's goals and assumptions
     - Are they still relevant?
     - Are they being met?
--	Evaluate and Analyze product analytics data (if available, if not look to create it)
+-	Evaluate and Analyze product analytics data (if not available then look to create it)
 -	Interpret user feedback.
 Can unused features be deprecated?
 Will a new user interface result in increased adoption and user satisfaction?
 -	Conduct product research.
 Do other products offer a better value proposition for users?
 -	Review the product roadmap and release schedule